Stratadox/PaperPopupBoardGameRpg/Cards/Characters.md

 Decide who goes first by dice rolling or something.

-There are (at least) 6 options per name part: up to 5 of them may
+There are (at least) 6 options per name part: up to 5 of them may be occupied by the [leaderboard](../Leaderboard.md#individual-leaderboard); there's always at least one name available.

 ### Human